What we do

 These handbooks present EU legislation and case law in an accessible way.
 FRA has covered the following topics:

 FRA also holds annual flagship fundamental rights conferences.
 These conferences bring together 300–400 key stakeholders, ranging from EU to national and local institutions, civil society organisations and practitioners, to discuss specific issues.
 For example: fundamental rights and migration to the EU (2014); hate crime (2013); access to justice in times of austerity (2012); fundamental rights of irregular migrants (2011); and rights of the child (2010).
-In 2016, FRA will bring together people from all walks of life for its innovative, forward-looking Fundamental Rights Forum.
-The event promises to connect practitioners, grassroots workers, thinkers and high-level decision makers in an inclusive and open platform where migration, inclusion, security and the digital age and how they interrelate will come under the spotlight.
+FRA has also brought together people from all walks of life for its innovative, forward-looking Fundamental Rights Forum.
+The recurring event connects practitioners, grassroots workers, thinkers and high-level decision makers in an inclusive and open platform where burning fundamental rights issues are discussed.

 Who we work with